azmanmorani/python-training/README.md

 This training is designed to be conducted in-person, led by J.P.
 Morgan technologists and traders.
 For interested institutional clients, please contact your J.P.
 Morgan team.

+### Course Content
+- Introduction to Python programming
+- Numerical computing with NumPy
+- Data manipulation with pandas
+- Data visualization with matplotlib and seaborn
+- Practical case studies

+## Getting Started
+To start the training, launch the cloud instance using Binder.
+Ensure you have a stable internet connection and a modern web browser.

 [![](https://img.shields.io/badge/Launch-Cloud%20Instance-brightgreen?style=for-the-badge)](http://mybinder.org/v2/gh/jpmorganchase/python-training/main?urlpath=lab)

 ## Platform Attribution